Workshops and Leadership Certification Trainings

 Conducting a Waste Audit*

 Arbitrary expiration dates and unrealistic cosmetic expectations lead to a ton of still-edible food being thrown away!
 Even before composting your food scraps and other organics, there are a variety of ways to divert food waste from landfills.
-Facilitated in partnership with Food Recovery Network, these sessions guide you through the food recovery hierarchy, from establishing a team to recover foodstuffs from campus dining halls, to holding interactive activities around food waste awareness.
+We will guide you through the waste reduction hierarchy, from food recovery from eateries on your campus, to holding interactive activities around food waste awareness.

 Move on down the food recovery hierarchy to divert any food waste that is generated on campus to be composted for landscaping, gardening, or agricultural application.
 Whether you are building a passive garden pile on campus, or hauling to an industrial composting facility, we’ll review best practices for collecting organics, educating for quality control, maintaining a safe and healthy compost system, and incorporating finished compost back into campus operations.